 arraynam: (required) This parameter contains the name of the array as a closed root under which the subscripts indicating the FROM and TO entries are found.
-The data can have either two or four subscripts descendent from the array, which is passed.
+The data can have either two or four subscripts descendent from the error, which is pessed subscripts descendent from the array, which is passed.